 The late afternoon found us sailing fast with 50% of the headsail.
 The waves were smaller than they had been for days now, while the wind continued at 10-20 knots E.

 I started preparing, to the sound of Mahler, the lasagna that Manos and I had been talking about since the Canaries.
 Yes we were crazy to cook such complicated and fussy food, but then again we had plenty of time.
 The trick, of course, was balancing against the motion of the waves while cutting.
-Every task, even the most simple, becomes an acrobatic ballet.
+Every task, even the most simple, became an acrobatic ballet.
 I warmed the ragú which I had made days ago and made a thick béchamel sauce.
 Manos, sitting by the table, arranged the dish with three layers of pasta, meat, cheese (freshly ground Parmezan), and sauce.
 Then we put it into the oven to cook.

 Both of us had a nice ouzo in the cockpit while we watched the lovely sunset; the lasagna was cooking, emanating wonderful smells.
 When it was ready we propped it on top of the gimbaled stove to let it repose.
 We then ate it along with a red Portuguese wine to the magnificent sound of Berlioz’s Requiem.
 Satisfied with the food and wine, and while the great music was still playing, we went out to the cockpit and watched the new moon setting and then the myriads of stars in the perfectly dark sky.
 How can one get a better sky than being more than 800 M from the nearest land?
 Here we were in the middle of this vast ocean inside a puny plastic bubble propelled by just the wind in as perilous and precarious a situation as possible but perfectly content.
 An escape?
-Yes, of course, but what a wonderful escape this is!
+Yes, of course, but what a wonderful escape this was!

 Friday February 11, 2005 Day 35